tri47/food-blog-AI-writer/README.md

 > Happy Sunday Melbourne!
 I’m here to spoon a delicious home-made Guacamole and Butternut Smoked Salmon.

 > Fried Croissant with sourdoughnuts and creamy pancake batter.
 My favourite breakfast in New York City and @eriqulotopos some stupid puns.

+> Available for breakfast, lunch and dinner just like Puget Sound’s Puget Sound Cafe.
+The buns at Somerbay South Burger & Chips are also good, especially the coconut and dill flavour.

 # AI Food Blog Writer
-Train an AI (OpenAI's GPT-2 model) to write food blog entries
+Train an AI (OpenAI's GPT-2 model) to write food blog entries.
+The above are samples written by the AI after training.

 ## Intro
 This is my attempt to train OpenAI's GPT-2 language model to write snippets for a (instagram) food blog.
 OpenAI made waves earlier last year when they released this model, which was deemed [too dangerous](https://techcrunch.com/2019/02/17/openai-text-generator-dangerous/) for the full version to be released.
 It subsequently released the full version in Nov 2019, and saw many new applications.